AlexisMolinaMR/MedImageGAN/README.md

 This gan is identical to DCGAN but implements _Spectral Normalization_ to deal with the issue of exploding gradients in the _Discriminator_.

-### 256x256 image generation
+### 128x128 & 256x256 image generation

 For our final goal, specific class balancing, we needed to generate images of the proper size.
-The original DCGAN implementation creates images of size 64x64, but our classificator, which is built using an EfficientNet works with input size of 256x256.
+The original DCGAN implementation creates images of size 64x64, but our classificator, which is built using an EfficientNet works with input size of 128x128.
+Furthermore we were interested in creating even bigger images, of 256x256, and assess the quality of those.
 Thus, in this repository we modified the original architecture and for both DCGAN and SNGAN for generating bigger images.

 ### Metrics